Skip to main content

 Areas of interest

-Knowledge and Cultural Production, Science of Science
+Science of Science, Knowledge and Cultural Production, Science and Technology Public Policy

 Education